 Well for one it takes time to obtain a patent.
 Once you build your app you want to get it into the marketplace as quickly as possible.
 Obtaining a patent takes time in every jurisdiction, and there is a time where the patent must be confidential.
 Effectively the idea must not be disclosed until there is a patent application on file.
 Can you wait two to five years for your feature to be shown to the public?

-The other reason why you should at-least research into the patentability of your feature is the possibility of being sued by a patent holder.
-In my research, I’ve come across several US technology related patents that are being infringed knowingly or unknowingly by websites and mobile apps worldwide.
+The other reason why you should at-least research into the patentability of your feature.
+Is the possibility of being sued by a patent holder.
+In my research, I’ve come across several US technology related patents that are being infringed.
+Either knowingly or unknowingly by websites and mobile apps worldwide.
 Some of them are already involved in patent infringement suits.
 Others like United States Patent No:S8,655,144B2 dated Feb 18, 2014 are in my opinion probably being widely infringed but no patent suits have been brought yet.
 The alleged breach of patent in this case would be “A system of video sharing to several participants”.

 Is intellectual property protection affordable?